-Amazon Web Services (AWS) is famously known for their tightly secured data centres and cloud infrastructures, which provide services to businesses in 190 countries all over the world.
+Amazon Web Services (AWS) is famously known for its tightly secured data centres and cloud infrastructures, which provide services to businesses in 190 countries all over the world.

 Although the Internet of Things and Cloud Computing are two different terms, they are symbiotic in nature and work best together instead of separately.
-Internet of Things (IoT) is an umbrella term representing any device that can connect, or disconnect, to the Internet.
+Internet of Things (IoT) is an umbrella term representing any device that can connect or disconnect from the Internet.
 IoT technology helps to make data analysis possible with the development of smart sensors and beacons.

 In the case of manufacturers, IoT enables facilities and production managers to get out of the control room and have greater visibility into operations.
 Smarter production and process allows businesses to produce products that are “smart” and customised to customer’s specific needs and preferences.

-Industry 4.0 is the umbrella term that covers all the emerging technologies: smart factory, smart manufacturing, big data, Internet of Things, etc. Originated from the industrial revolution in the Manufacturing industry, Industry 4.0 opens doors to automatic, digitalised production – the “smart factory”, which continued to yield measurable results for early adopters.
+Industry 4.0 is the umbrella term that covers all emerging technologies: smart factories, smart manufacturing, big data, the Internet of Things, etc. Originating from the industrial revolution in the Manufacturing industry, Industry 4.0 opens doors to automatic, digitalised production – the “smart factory”, which continued to yield measurable results for early adopters.
 Industry 4.0 is blurring the line between Information Technology and Operational Technology and further merging the virtual and physical worlds.

-On one hand, the success of the digital giants like Apple or Google implies the potential of thriving and expanding of the Digital Transformation.
+On the one hand, the success of digital giants like Apple or Google implies the potential of thriving and expanding Digital Transformation.
 On the other hand, Digital Transformation still presents a massive challenge to businesses.
-Digital Transformation involves everyone in the organisation as this journey is all about fundamentally changing how an organisation operates.
+Digital Transformation involves everyone in the organisation as this journey is about fundamentally changing how an organisation operates.

 Cloud accounting software is an application that runs on remote servers, allowing users to access accounting functionalities via any common web browser.

 Cloud accounting software can be most beneficial for start-ups and SMEs due to its scalability and powerful processing power.
-From a simple bookkeeping capability to sophisticated forecasting and budgeting functions, today's cloud accounting systems have drastically evolved to accommodate every business' needs.
+From a simple bookkeeping capability to sophisticated forecasting and budgeting functions, today's cloud accounting systems have drastically evolved to accommodate every business need.

 To ensure the success of your cloud accounting software implementation, first and foremost, you have to know your current software.
 There are “can’t live without” daily modules in the existing system that your accounting staff expects to experience something similar, or better, with the new solution.

-Understanding at which step that halts/ enhance your productivity puts you one step closer to identifying the suitable cloud accounting solution for your organisation.
+Understanding which steps halt/enhance your productivity puts you one step closer to identifying the suitable cloud accounting solution for your organisation.